Trashyperocool93/Halftonetool/README.md

-This Halftone tool made bye Trashyperocool
+This Halftone tool made by Trashyperocool